-Documents and Artefacts
+Documents & Artefacts

-Film: » Celibidache – You Don’t Want Anything – You Let it Evolve «
+Film: » Celibidache – You Don’t Want Anything, You Let it Evolve «

 Film: » Bruckner’s Decision «